mlco2/codecarbon/CONTRIBUTING.md

 -   Merge all PRs.
 -   Create a PR bumping the version with `hatch version minor`.
 -   Run `python3 .github/check_version.py` to check version consistancy.
+-   Update the dependencies with `hatch-pip-compile --upgrade --all`.
 -   [Build Documentation](#documentation) if needed with `hatch run docs:build`.
 -   Merge the PR.
 -   Wait for the Github Action `ReleaseDrafter` to finish running on the merge commit.